Tony's Chocolonely: Awards

 In 2020, the company was named the most sustainable brand in the Netherlands for the third time by the Sustainable Brand Index.
-However, this award does not measure brands' actual sustainability, rather, it is based on consumers' perceptions of it.
+However, this award does not measure brands' actual sustainability but consumers' perceptions of it.

 In 2022, the Thomson Reuters Foundation awarded Tony's Chocolonely the Stop Slavery Award in the category "Goods and Services Companies".
 This award recognizes companies and organizations who have set a high standard for eradicating slavery, illegal child labor, and human trafficking from their supply chains.
-The company teamed up with Ben and Jerry's, only to end up embarrassed when their partner's suppliers were found to be employing illegal child labor months later.

-Tony's Chocolonely was ranked third on the 2022 Chocolate Scorecard, which rates chocolate companies according to their human rights and environmental credentials: traceability and transparency, living income for cocoa farmers, child labour (absence of), deforestation & climate, agroforestry, and agrochemical management.
+Tony's Chocolonely was ranked second on the 2023 Chocolate Scorecard, which rates chocolate companies according to their human rights and environmental credentials: traceability and transparency, living income for cocoa farmers, child labour (absence of), deforestation & climate, agroforestry, and agrochemical management.

+In 2025, Tony's Chocolonely was ranked 1st on the 6th Edition Chocolate Scorecard in the medium to large companies category with an overall score of 91%.